shugy0/max-vrchat-fps/README.md

 ### Advanced Graphics Settings
 Max Performance:
 - Graphics Quality: Low
-- **Multisample Anti-Aliasing: Disabled**
+- **Multisample Anti-Aliasing: 2x**
 - Particle Limiter: ✅
 - Forced Camera Near Distance: ❌
 - Mirror Resolution: Quarter Resolution

-**Turning MSAA off completely can have a big impact on quality, so I recommend a 2x minimum.**
+**Turning MSAA off completely can have a big impact on quality, as well as break some worlds/shaders, so I recommend a 2x minimum.**

 ## Avatar Hider Settings
 You can only access these settings from the mini menu.